junjunjd/rustymind/README.md

 [![crates.io](https://img.shields.io/crates/v/rustymind.svg?style=flat-square)](https://crates.io/crates/rustymind)
 [![api_doc](https://img.shields.io/badge/doc-api-blue)](https://docs.rs/rustymind)

 Rustymind is a driver and parser for NeuroSky MindWave EEG headset written in pure Rust.
-You can use it to connect, interact, and plot real time data from the headset.
+You can use it to connect, interact, and plot real time brainwave data measured from the headset.

 The parser is based on the [mindwave mindset communication protocols](./docs) published by NeuroSky.